-The large flowered cultivars in group 2 bear flowers on new shoots that emanate from the previous year's stems in late spring and summer.
-Some cultivars will produce a second flush at the tips of the current year's growth in late summer and autumn.
+The large flowered clematis bear flowers on new shoots which grow from the previous year's stems.
+Although they bloom during the late spring and summer, some cultivars also produce a second flush at the tips of the current year's growth in late summer and autumn.

-Group 3 contains the late flowering species and their cultivars that bloom from summer to late autumn on the current years stems.
-This group also contains the herbaceous species of clematis.
+Late flowering varieties and their cultivars are clematis that bloom from summer to late autumn on the current year’s stems.
+This group also contains the herbaceous clematis species.

-Clematis in group 3 are arguably the easiest to prune.
-These plants can simply be cut back to a pair of strong buds about 20cm (8”) above ground level, removing all of the previous year's growth.
-Prune group 3 clematis in spring before they start into active growth.
+Arguably the easiest to prune, cut your late-flowering clematis back to a pair of strong buds about 20cm (8”) above the ground in spring before they start into active growth.